Self-assembled monolayer

-Self-assembled monolayers (SAM) of organic molecules are molecular assemblies formed spontaneously on surfaces by adsorption and are organized into more or less large ordered domains.
-In some cases molecules that form the monolayer do not interact strongly with the substrate.
-This is the case for instance of the two-dimensional supramolecular networks of e.g. perylenetetracarboxylic dianhydride (PTCDA) on gold or of e.g. porphyrins on highly oriented pyrolitic graphite (HOPG).
-In other cases the molecules possess a head group that has a strong affinity to the substrate and anchors the molecule to it.
-Such a SAM consisting of a head group, tail and functional end group is depicted in Figure 1.
-Common head groups include thiols, silanes, phosphonates, etc.
+Self-assembled monolayers (SAM) are assemblies of organic molecules that form spontaneously on surfaces by adsorption and organize themselves into more or less distinct domains (head group, chain/backbone, and tail/end group).
+In some cases, molecules that form the monolayer do not interact strongly with the substrate.
+This is the case for porphyrins on HOPG and two-dimensional supramolecular networks of PTCDA on gold.
+In other cases, the head group has a strong affinity for the substrate and anchors the molecule.
+Such an SAM consisting of a head group, chain (labeled "tail"), and functional end group is depicted in Figure 1.
+Common head groups include thiols, silanes, and phosphonates.